blodyiheb/SahtoutCMS/README.md

 1. Download SahtoutCMS
 2. Copie sahtout folder From SahtoutCMS to htdocs if you are using xampp
 3. Run the Sahtoutsite Sql First then the other sqls
-4. Run the installer to set up database,recaptcha,realmstatus,mail,soap(create account from your database gm level 3 -1). configuration.
+4. Run the installer to set up database,recaptcha,realmstatus,mail,soap(create account from your database gm level 3 -1). configuration.(url:http://localhost/Sahtout/install/)
 5. Remove the installer Folder if you completed everything
 6. Log in as admin and start managing your server.